Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 how much less quantity you can bring once so that you'll get one pair of socks

-Pure Components in React?
-What is virtual DOM
-Why we use React not other?
-Advantage & Disadvantage?
-What is redux?
-How can we use states ? different methods of using states What nosql data base?
+What nosql data base?
 Why we use is it?
 JSON vs BSON vs GSON
 Question Related Project?
 Gave problem statement to build API in Book mangement project.
-ReactJS:
-What is pure component in React,
-What is the difference between element and component in react, What is state, props?

 What is MVC
 Why is module.exports used for,